|In the beginning there was nothing. |

 |So far, I have told you that particles with a rest mass produce some fields that affect other particles at some distance.
 That's true enough but the deeper view is that there is no "field" but an exchange of bosons.
 If an electron repels another electron at some distance, it's because they constantly exchange some photons.
 All of those photons get emitted and absorbed by just those two guys - and that's why you cannot "see" these photons, just their effect: the electrons repel each other.
 The theory behind that is called "quantum electrodynamics".
 It is certainly one of the best theories we have, because it allows to calculate tough stuff with extreme precision.
 But here we need not worry about that at all.|

-on, must be conserved!).
+and so on, must be conserved!).
 That's why there are no antiparticles out there.
-They
+They have

 If you want an anti-particle, you have to make one.
 That is not all that difficult.
 Some radioactive isotopes decay by emission of positrons, and any decent particle accelerator can be used to produce anti-particles if so desired.
 They just do not live very long since they are bound to meet a partner for self-destruction rather quickly.